emiliodaza/braille-learning-system/README.md

 ## How to Run (Windows)
 1. Ensure the Arduino is connected.
-2. Connect the Arduino device and upload 'arduino/braille_device.ino'.
+2. Upload 'arduino/braille_device.ino' to the device.
 3. Double-click 'DotSense.exe'
 4. Follow the on-screen or voice instructions.